lone-pro/Website-Ecom/LocalHost/readme.txt

     3. Import FinalProject.war into your Eclipse IDE.
     4. Import data_export.sql into MySQL to create the schemas.
     5. Clean the project, build the project, and then run the code from your Eclipse IDE.
-    6. Make sure your SQL user name is root and the password is EECS4413, otherwise just change in the ConnectionProvider File
+    6. Make sure your SQL username is root and the password is EECS4413, otherwise just change in the ConnectionProvider File
     7. Put http://localhost:8080/FinalProject/ in your browser and this will successfully launch the website.